Robustness Analysis on Foundational Segmentation Models: Introduction

-In summary, our contributions are the following: \begin{itemize} \itemsep{0.01em} \item We focus on robustness analysis of foundational segmentation models against distribution shifts due to real-world inspired perturbations. \item We provide two benchmark datasets (COCO-P and ADE20K-P) to conduct robustness analysis on panoptic and semantic segmentation tasks. \item We present an empirical analysis of foundational modeling approaches in segmentation to study the effect of various perturbations on their performance. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \itemsep{0.01em} \item We focus on robustness analysis of foundational segmentation models against distribution shifts due to real-world inspired perturbations. \item We provide two benchmark datasets (MS COCO-P and ADE20K-P) to conduct robustness analysis on segmentation tasks. \item We present an empirical analysis of foundational modeling approaches in segmentation to study the effect of various perturbations on their performance. \end{itemize}